ducalex/prestic/README.md

 ## Installation
 - Install Python 3.6+
-- Install dependencies: `pip install keyring pystray` (optional)
+- Install optional dependencies: `pip install keyring pystray`
+- Download the prestic repository and extract it somewhere permanent
-- Download `prestic.py` and put it somewhere in your PATH
+    - Note: `prestic.py` is standalone and can be put anywhere in your PATH instead

 ### Start service on login
-- Windows: Copy `service.bat` to your startup folder
+- Windows: Add a link to `service.bat` to your startup folder
-- Linux: Add a link to `prestic.py --service` to your startup applications
+- Linux: Add a link to `/path/to/prestic.py --service` to your startup applications

 ## Command line
 - Run profile-defined command: `prestic.py -p profilename`